stwgb/kafka-environment/kafka-messaging/kafka-connect-jmx-exporter/kafka-connect.md

 ## Motivation - Why Kafka-Connect

 Kafka-Connect enables to connect source- and sink-systems to your kafka-cluster without touching these systems.
 In example storing data in a database.
 You do not have to write a consumer to get the data out of kafka and writes it to the database.
 Kafka-connect gives you the possibility to launch a connector which uses kafka-connect-apis to get the data out of kafka and stores it in the database.
-If you have to write a connector you use the kafka-connect-apis to interact with kafka and you implement the code you need to interact with the system.
-To connector more system you can start more connectors and the data-pipeline is up.
-In addition to that source- and sink-system are often the same and there are a lot of programmer who made up there mind about fault-tolerance, exactly-once, distribution, ordering, etc and implemented a connector for those system.
-You can use these connector and launch them with your configurations, because of the kafka-connect-framework those connectors are highly configurable.
+If you have to write a connector you can use the kafka-connect-apis to interact with kafka, and you implement the code you need to interact with the system.
+To connect more systems you can start more connectors, and the data-pipeline is up.
+In addition to that source- and sink-system are often the same and there are lots of programmers who made up there mind about fault-tolerance, exactly-once, distribution, ordering, etc and implemented a connector for those systems.
+You can use these connectors and launch them with your configurations, because of the kafka-connect-framework those connectors are highly configurable.

 ## Kafka-Connect Concepts